What is anti-social behaviour?

 - Misuse of fireworks

-- Inconsiderate use of vehicles including joy riding or abandoning vehicles.
+- Inconsiderate use of vehicles.
+For example joy riding or abandoning vehicles.

 ASB on council estates and property

-Unfortunately, our tenants and leaseholders sometimes are involved in ASB.
+Unfortunately, ASB sometimes occurs on our estates.
 They may be victims or perpetrators.
-For information about our approach to ASB in our council estates and properties see:
+For our approach to ASB in our council estates and properties see:

 Reporting ASB online

 All reports of ASB are dealt with in confidence.
-When appropriate we discuss the complaint with the person whom it is about, but only if you agree to this.
+We will, if you agree, discuss the complaint with the person it is about.

 To take action against ASB you will need evidence.
 We will need you to help us collect this evidence.
-You can complete diary sheets which outlines: who, what and when incidents happen.
+You can complete diary sheets.
+This outlines: who, what and when incidents happen.

 When you submit a report online there are a few things that may happen including: